Sustainable architecture: Water Usage

 Sustainable buildings look for ways to conserve water.
 One strategic water saving design green buildings incorporate are green roofs.
 Green roofs have rooftop vegetation which captures storm drainage water.
 This function not only collects the water for further uses but also serves as a good insulator that can aid in the urban heat island effect.
 Another strategic water efficient design is treating wastewater so it can be reused again.

+Another sustainable design strategy is the use of rainwater harvesting systems, such as low-flow fixtures.
+These are widely known in green architecture for reducing water consumption exponentially and supporting long-term resource conservation.

 Urban design

 Sustainable urbanism takes actions beyond sustainable architecture, and makes a broader view for sustainability.
-Typical solutions includes eco-industrial park (EIP), urban agriculture, etc. International program that are being supported includes Sustainable Urban Development Network, supported by UN-HABITAT, and Eco2 Cities, supported by the World Bank.
+Typical solutions include eco-industrial park (EIP) and urban agriculture.
+International programs that are being supported include Sustainable Urban Development Network, supported by UN-HABITAT; and Eco2 Cities, supported by the World Bank.

-Concurrently, the recent movements of New Urbanism, New Classical architecture and complementary architecture promote a sustainable approach towards construction, that appreciates and develops smart growth, architectural tradition and classical design.
+Concurrently, the recent movements of New Urbanism, New Classical architecture and contemporary Traditional architecture promote a sustainable approach towards construction, that appreciates and develops smart growth, architectural tradition and classical design.
 This in contrast to modernist and globally uniform architecture, as well as leaning against solitary housing estates and suburban sprawl.
 Both trends started in the 1980s.
 The Driehaus Architecture Prize is an award that recognizes efforts in New Urbanism and New Classical architecture, and is endowed with a prize money twice as high as that of the modernist Pritzker Prize.